tripledoublev/global-dialogues/README.md

 ## Web Interface

 An interactive web experience has been created to explore the Global Dialogues data through a narrative engine.
+The narrative engine took the data and prompt AI to react.
 The web interface features:

 - **Narrative Explorer**: An immersive storytelling experience that presents survey themes and insights
 - **Responsive Design**: Works across desktop and mobile devices